ossuminc/riddl/src/main/paradox/index.md

 @@toc { depth=2 }

 ## Introduction
-RIDDL eliminates the boilerplate code from micro-services implementations of systems designed with Domain Driven Design (DDD).
-The RIDDL uses a DDD inspired specification language to allow domain experts and developers to work at a higher level of specification than they would if they were coding directly in a programming language.
+RIDDL eliminates the boilerplate code from micro-services implementations for reactive systems designed with Domain Driven Design (DDD).
+The RIDDL uses a DDD-inspired specification language to allow domain experts and developers to work at a higher level of specification than they would if they were coding directly in a programming language.
 It aims to relieve developers of the burden of maintaining infrastructural code through evolution of the domain abstractions.
 It also aims to aide the domain expert with a rigorous but simple language to use for a specification.

+Once a domain is specified in RIDDL, the Ossum tools can be used to generate documentation, diagrams, infrastructure code, API definitions, and anything else that is needful.

 For best comprehension of the language, it is best to be familiar with the DDD concepts.
 For a four minute overview,